Security Audit

 One of the main reasons that identity theft happens is to establish credit in the victim's name.
 But freezing your credit file fixes that.

-Forget LifeLock and other credit monitoring services.
-They are expensive and unnecessary.
-You can easily freeze your credit yourself with all three major credit bureaus at no charge.
+You can easily freeze your credit yourself with all the major credit bureaus at no charge.
 Why is this important?
 When your credit file is frozen, then potential lenders cannot examine your credit worthiness.
-So if a bad actor tries to get credit in your name, the credit grantor being applied-to cannot access your file.
+So if a bad actor tries to get new credit in your name, the credit grantor being applied-to cannot access your file.
 Application denied.

-When you need to open a new line of credit, such as getting a car loan, applying for a mortgage, or a credit card, then you can temporarily lift the freeze for, say, 15-30 days.
-Then you can apply for the needed credit.
-The freeze is then automatically reapplied when the temporary lift expires.
+When you need to open a new line of credit, such as getting a car loan, applying for a mortgage, or a new credit card, you can temporarily lift the freeze for, say, 15-30 days.
+Then you apply for the needed credit.
+The freeze will be automatically reapplied.

 Credit freezes have been around since the mid-aughts yet only around 17 percent of Americans have frozen their credit file.
 It's pretty dang disappointing that 83% of us aren't taking advantage of this free and extremely effective service.
 Don't be one of them.

-Here's the links to freeze your credit file with the three major credit bureaus:
+Here's the links to freeze your credit file with the three well-known credit bureaus and a fourth, lesser-known credit bureau:

 Backup Your Data